jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Template

 The user-defined variable values are all defined in a template file (e.g.  `swgris.template`).
 This is where the main script grabs values to configure the image downloading, processing, classification and reporting.

 The user should enter their desired values into the template file prior to running the classifier.
 Multiple templates can be saved and called along with the classifier.

+Note that the LUT parameters are included in the template file.
+These MUST be identical to the parameters used to generate the LUT used in the snicar inversion, else the retrieval will grab the wrong values.
+Unless the user has generated a new LUT, this should NOT be changed.

 ### Directory Structure